m-lohmann/BeeswaxEsolang.jl/README.md

 ```
 e               Flush all lstack values on the gstack. lstack [a,b,c]• ends up on gstack as [...,c,b,a]•
-f               Fetch top value from lstack and push it on top of gstack.
+f               Read top value of lstack and push it on top of gstack.
-g               Fetch top value from gstack and set it as top value of lstack.
+g               Read top value of gstack and set it as top value of lstack.
 ```

 ### Arithmetic operations